cast-org/figuration/docs/components/input-group.md

 Easily extend form controls by adding text, buttons, or button groups on either side of textual `<input>`s.

-Input groups have support for both a `table` style layout, along with both the opt-in flexbox and [full flexbox]({{ site.baseurl }}/layout/flexbox#full-flexbox-mode) modes.
-To use the opt-in method, simply add a `.input-group-flex` class to the `.input-group` element.

 ## Contents
 {:.no_toc}